JuliaML/MLDatasets.jl/docs/src/index.md

 a data directory directly in the dataset constructor (e.g. `MNIST(dir = <directory>)`).

-In order to download datasets without having to manually confirm the download, you can set to true the following enviromental variable:
+In order to download datasets without having to manually confirm the download, you can set to true the following environmental variable:

 ```julia
 ENV["DATADEPS_ALWAYS_ACCEPT"] = true